coolandrew0825/WebApiBackEnd/README.md

 SQL Database: SQL Server 2016 or later
 Postman

+The project uses .Net Core 3.1 Framework and Dapper ORM to retrieve data from database.

 steps to run:
 1. clone the repository to your local machine
 2. Create School database using the Create_tea_test_db.sql